Best Prepaid Plans September 2019: OVO, ALDI and Amaysim

-What are the best prepaid phone plans?
+What are the best prepaid plans available this month?

 Best prepaid plan on the Telstra network

 For September, we have two tied recommendations for everyday use on a prepaid mobile plan.
 ALDImobile kicks things off with its L Value Pack $25 plan.
 You’ll score 18GB of data and, if you top up within 24 hours of your pack expiring, you can enjoy the perk of continuous data rollover.

 For those with international friends and family, this plan also offers unlimited calls and text to 15 countries.
 Additionally, there’s unlimited text for an additional 35 countries, but only 100 minutes of calls.
 Unlike Boost’s 28-day expiry window, ALDImobile prepaid covers 30 days.

 If that’s not enough data for your prepaid needs, Boost has a $30 Prepaid plan with 20GB of data.
 You’ll also score 15GB of bonus data on your initial recharges, but don’t get too used to that extra capacity as it only lasts for the first three.
 Boost offers data rollover, too, as long as you recharge before your pack expires.
 On the international-contact front, Boost bundles standard calls and text to 20 select countries, with 100 minutes of calls to 35 other international locales.

 The final Boost perk is that Apple Music users can stream unlimited monthly tunes without touching their data allowance.